 Program Contact Information: Name, Title, Location, Email, Phone Number

-H-1B Technical Skills Training Grantees will enter their H-1B TST Quarterly Narrative Report (QNR) using the input fields under the Narrative tab in HUB.
+H-1B Ready to Work Grantees will enter their H-1B Ready to Work Quarterly Narrative Report (QNR) using the input fields under the Narrative tab in HUB.
 Grantees may upload up to two supplemental documents to support their QNR submission.
 The QNR should include a discussion of the following items:

 Section A – Summary of Grant Activities

 This section serves as an executive summary for the quarterly grant activities.
-In one page or less, please provide a short summary of all training activities supported by the grant for the current quarter, highlighting key activities.
-This update may include additional information about training activities and outcomes to supplement the data submitted on the performance report.
+Provide a short summary of all service and training activities supported by the grant for the current quarter, highlighting key activities.
+This update may include additional information about service and training activities and outcomes to supplement the data submitted on the performance report.

+Grantees that are providing supportive services and specialized participant services, in accordance with the funding opportunity in which the grant was awarded, should include a description of the type(s) of services offered, how they were delivered, and how they contributed to a participants’ ability to fully participate in grant-funded activities.

-Section B – Status Update on Match and Leveraged Resources
+Section B – Status Update on Leveraged Resources

-Report the cumulative amount of match and leveraged resources provided by the grantee and partners along with expenditures each quarter.
-Leveraged resources are those resources the grantee and its partners may be providing to support the implementation of H-1B Technical Skills Training grants.
-Match requirements are contingent upon the grantee’s proposed activities and whether it is serving incumbent workers.
-Grantees that incorporate incumbent worker training activities must provide resources equivalent to 50 percent of the grant award amount as matching funds.
-Leveraged and or match resources may take the form of cash or in-kind donations.
-However, grantees that include incumbent worker training activities, 50 percent of the matching funds may be provided in cash or in-kind, however half of the total matching funds must be in cash.
-Please note the distinction between leveraged resources and required match resources: both must be reported on the Financial Status Report (ETA-9130) quarterly.
-Match does not include the use of federal funds while leveraged resources have a broader definition that may include federal funds.
-Leveraged and match resources should also be reported in greater detail in the narrative section.
+Report the cumulative amount of leveraged resources provided by the grantee and partners along with expenditures each quarter.
+Leveraged resources are those resources the grantee and its partners may be providing to support the implementation of the grants.
+Leveraged resources may take the form of cash or in-kind donations.
+Please note leveraged resources must also be reported on the Financial Status Report (ETA-9130) quarterly.

-Please use this section of the narrative to provide an update on the status of all leveraged and match resources.
+Please use this section of the narrative to provide an update on the status of all leveraged resources.
 The update may include:

 The organizations that contributed the resources